-But with this being kind of open ended and not knowing, like, "Okay, so are we gonna get together again in a year?
+But with this being kind of open-ended and not knowing, like, "Okay, so are we gonna get together again in a year?
 Or two years?"
 And if it's like two years, is it gonna be like, "Hey.

-Hey everybody.
+Hey, everybody.
 Remember those 35 songs that we were working on two years ago that we weren't really gelling with, but-hey, let's jump right back into those."
 Right?
 Like, that didn't seem like it was gonna be anything anybody wanted to do.
-And...
-I took a look at the songs that I had, and I just was like, "You know what?
+And I took a look at the songs that I had, and I just was like, "You know what?
 I think there's just like a record here already."
 And specifically, also, with choosing the songs I did, it was like-you know, there's some songs here that maybe they weren't working in the full band context, but I like them!
 They make me happy.
-They make me happy to sit in my bathroom.
-It has the best acoustics in my apartment.
-To sit in my bathroom and to play them on my acoustic guitar and to sing them.
+They make me happy to sit in my bathroom-it has the best acoustics in my apartment-to sit in my bathroom and to play them on my acoustic guitar and to sing them.
 I like them.

-So, in almost a selfish way in that-in that sense, I was just like, "I just wanna record them.
+So, in almost a selfish way in that sense, I was just like, "I just wanna record them.
 I wanna record an album, because it'll give me something to do.
-And it feels productive and it feels right to be productive."
-All I'm doing every day is waking up, turning on the news and seeing reports of, you know-of job loss.
+And it feels productive, and it feels right to be productive."
+All I'm doing every day is waking up, turning on the news and seeing reports, you know, of job loss.
 Of people being unable to pay their rent.
 I'm hearing from my friends about venues closing down, about the music industry just in total collapse.
 So, the idea of like, "Okay, yeah, on the one side, I am a touring musician.
 That's what I do.
-But on the other side, like, I'm also a songwriter and I'm a recording musician.
+But on the other side, like I'm also a songwriter, and I'm a recording musician.
 And I can't tour right now, but I can record.
 I can continue to write songs."
-So, if I can do that and all I have to do, in order to do that, is to adjust my parameters-adjust my scope-and realize my limitations of: I can't do it with my band, 'cause they're not here.
+So, if I can do that, and all I have to do, in order to do that is to adjust my parameters-adjust my scope-and realize my limitations of: I can't do it with my band, 'cause they're not here.
 I have to do it in Chicago, 'cause that's where I live.
+I can only play and sing guitar.
+That's all I can do.
+So, I can still make a record like that.
+So, I just did that and I-you know, and I booked time.